-High-quality photos are important to a business like construction.
-Whether you're looking for before and after photos of a big project or you need renderings of a high-rise, attractive photos will draw your audience in.
+High-quality photos are important to any construction business.
+Whether you're looking for before and after photos of a big project, or you need renderings of a high-rise, attractive photos will capture the attention of your target audience.

 Whatever you do, stay away from stock photos or renderings of generic properties when you're talking about a specific one.
 The further you get away from the facts, the harder it will be for your audience to trust you.

 Hire a professional photographer to take photos of your latest project.
 While you're at it, ask them to bundle a package together with headshots of your main team.
 You should have high-quality photos of you and your entire crew to show to potential clients.